SourabhMulay/python/Learn Py /python3.md

 we can mentioned key as argument so w.r.t that it will sort the things out!!

-like if we have list of strings and we wanted to sort it by the length of strings then we mention `l.sort(key=len)`.
+like if we have list of strings and we wanted to sort it by the length of strings then we mention `l.sort(key=len)`. while sorting strings only with no key it will take the asicii values in consideration!!